autoSteve/ha-solcast-solar/README.md

 Automated dampening will apply the same dampening factors to all rooftop sites, based on total location generation and Solcast data.

+> [!NOTE]
+>
+> Automated dampening may not work for you, especially because of the way that your generation entities report energy, or if you are on a wholesale energy market plan where prices can go negative so you limit site export at those times.
+>
+> This integrated automated dampening feature will suit many people, but it is not a panacea.
+>
+> **Be warned**: THINK, INVESTIGATE, and **then** REPORT any issues with automated dampening, IN THAT ORDER.
+It may look like a "tick and flick" option in the configuration, but this is not.
+>
+> If you think and investigate, and spot something that could be improved for everybody, then report it.
+>
+> If you investigate that an issue is because your hand-built generation entity is not like anyone elses, then please, roll your own dampening solution.
+The component parts are available for you to do so by utilising granular dampening.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png" width="500">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/automated-dampening.png)

 The theory of operation is simple, relying on two key inputs, and an optional third.